Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 I am a full-time employee of the Bellevue School District but I don’t live in BSD attendance boundaries, can my student apply?

-Yes, per Washington State Law and District Policy, the nonresident children of full-time employees* of the Bellevue School District may apply as resident students.
-Student Placement will verify full-time status with Human Resources before the student is placed in the lottery.
+Per Washington State Law and District Policy, the nonresident children of full-time employees* of the Bellevue School District may apply as resident students.
+Student Placement will verify full-time status with Human Resources before the student is given employee preference.

 What is the definition of a Bellevue School District full-time employee?